yellowmessenger/documentation/docs/cookbooks/inbox/priority-assignee.md

 1. Open any ongoing chat > **Details** and click **Transfer** (this option will be available based on the configuration of [custom fields](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/workflows/chat_custom_fields)).
 2. Select the Agent/Group to which you want to transfer the ticket.
 Confirm the reassignment.
-3. Your chat will be transferred to the selected inbox agent.
+3. Your chat will be transferred to the selected inbox agent or the concerned group/team (tickets will be autoassigned to the agents in this group).

 ![](https://i.imgur.com/FhEUhju.png)